nyfelix/soundlab/readme.md

 ## Production Workflow

 This is my simple checklist for my production workflow including songwriting.
 I'm an amateur "I hide in the studio and do it all on my own" guy, That's why I include the songwriting/composition into my workflow.
-Quite often I will jump back from the arrangement to the songwriting, if something does not work or if a "cool" verse turns out to be awful once listening to it after recording.
-So, what seems like a sequential workflow is more like a checklist where you can jump back and forth.
+Quite often I will jump back from the production phase to the songwriting phase, if something does not work or if a "cool" verse turns out to be awful once listening to it after recording.
+Thus, what seems like a sequential workflow is more like a checklist where you can jump back and forth.

 ### Phase 1: Prepare a song (songwriting / composing)